Patriot Challenge

 "We hold these truths to be self-evident, that all men are created equal, that they are endowed, by their Creator, with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed."

-Patriot Challenge for Teen Leaders
+Patriot Challenge #2

 Article 1